venkateshk/facetjs/docs/introduction.md

 There are a number of ways to create expressions:

 - by using the ```facet()``` helper method
-- by parsing an expression string using the built in parser
+- by parsing an expression string using the built-in parser
-- by composing them manually using the Expression sub class objects
+- by composing them manually using the Expression sub-class objects
 - by constructing the appropriate JSON and then deserializing it into an Expression

-Expressions are composed together to create powerful queries.
+Expressions are joined together to create powerful queries.
-These queries, which can be computer on any supported database are then executed by calling ```.compute()```.
+These queries, which can be computed on any supported database, are executed by calling ```.compute()```.

 Learn more about [expressions here](expressions.md).